Drummond carries short-handed Pistons over Nets

 Tony Snell's pullup 3 in transition made it 91-78.
 Brown converted a layup with 5:45 left for a 99-87 lead.
 Brooklyn scored the next seven points, including four points and an assist by Irving.
 The Nets crept within three but Drummond scored in the lane to give Detroit a 105-100 edge.
 Harris knocked down a 3 to make it a two-point game.

-Irving's free throws with 41.6 seconds cut the Pistons lead to one.
+Irving's free throws with 41.6 seconds left cut the Pistons lead to one.
 Kennard and Irving then traded baskets before Kennard was fouled with 8.4 seconds left.
 He hit both free throws.
-Dinwiddie and Drummond each split free throw attempts.
+Dinwiddie and Drummond each split free-throw attempts.
 Prince made a free throw and intentionally missed the second but Drummond secured the rebound.
 Drummond then hit both free throws to clinch it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)